-During facetectomy, one of our expert Denver spine surgeons will make a small incision to expose the spine.
-At this point, the spine surgeon may need to perform a laminotomy, partially removing a lamina (a protective bony structure) to reach the facet joint.
+During facetectomy surgery, one of our expert Denver spine surgeons will make a small incision to expose the spine.
+At this point, the spine surgeon may need to perform either a laminotomy or a laminectomy, partially removing a lamina (a protective bony structure) to reach the facet joint.

 The nerve roots should now be relaxed, and the spine surgeon ends the procedure by closing the incision.

 The procedure typically takes between one and two hours to complete.
-Patients typically go home the next day.
+Patients usually go home the next day.